Changissnz/selfinterest/README.md

 expressed.
 Self-interest cognitively processes a objective, but without the underlying motivation, the objective cannot originate from the self.
-Due to this simple reason, many have actually focused specifically on another's objectives, comprehending each means taken in the process for each of these objectives as something intentional in that other's belief, in their own beliefs that they can effectively comprehend how the individual matters, right down to their innermost essence, their will.
+Due to this simple reason, many have actually focused specifically on another's objectives, comprehending the other's means taken in the process for each objective as something intentional in that other's belief, in their own beliefs that they can effectively comprehend how the individual matters, right down to their innermost essence, their will.
 The human being's objective most pertinent to another may be non-disclosed.
-However, the analysis of by the other can make inductions on how the human being's actions are intended for their wanted result, the objective most pertinent.
+However, the analysis by the other can make inductions on how the human being's actions are intended for their wanted result, the objective most pertinent.
 In atypical instances however, the objective becomes very peculiar to express, even if there is an acceptance of the human being's motivation, a dependency for their will and self-interest, that is regarded as understanding.
-One category of cases include lips quivering, due to an upset to the human being that they cannot contain but should, for to their objective explicitly noted by their self-interest.
+One category of cases include lips quivering, due to an upset to the human being that they cannot contain but should, for their objective explicitly noted by their self-interest.
 Another is psychotic twitching and jerking, phenomena that affects the physical and the momentary feeling of a human being experiencing it, and they may be so accepting of the experience to not recognize their